Mexican Hat: Valley of the Gods, Goosenecks State Park & More

 Since Valley of the Gods is not part of the Monument Valley Tribal Park, you don’t have to worry about hiring a sanctioned guide.

-In fact, it lies just outside of the Navajo Nation and is managed by the federal Bureau of Land Management (BLM), which means it’s completely free to enter.
-And you can even camp here for free as well.
+In fact, it lies just outside of the Navajo Nation and is part of the wider Bears Ears National Monument that’s managed by the federal Bureau of Land Management (BLM).
+That means it’s completely free to enter, and you can even camp here for free as well.

 Despite this, Valley of the Gods doesn’t attract nearly as many people as Monument Valley.
 The lack of traffic allows you to make more stops for photos along the road, and not just at the designated gravel lots.